 Best for Business Owning Parents

-Ink Business Cash℠ Credit Card: For parents who own their own business and are eligible, this card delivers 5% cash back on popular business categories including office supply stories.
-Earn $300 bonus cash back after you spend $3,000 on purchases in the first 3 months from account opening.
-You will also earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each year and 1% on all other card purchases.
-Take advantage of introductory APR 0% for 12 months.
-There is no annual fee.
+Ink Business Cash℠ Credit Card: Cardholders will love how they can earn $300 bonus cash back after you spend $3,000 on purchases in the first 3 months from account opening.
+Furthermore, there are tons of opportunities to earn cash back.
+Earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
+Earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
+Unlimited 1% cash back on all other card purchases.
+Take advantage of introductory APR 0% for 12 months, all with no annual fee.

 Best for Balance Transfer